Warrior Run sets football ticket distribution plan

 Because the facility is at the opposite end of the county, Hack said the Pennsylvania Department of Education has advised that the district will be able to continue with its in-person education model.

-Currently, Hack said there are only six active cases of COVID-19 in zip codes served by the district, and none of those are known to be connected to any students.
+Currently, Hack said there are only six active cases of COVID-19 in Zip codes served by the district, and none of those are known to be connected to any students.

 “Our parents have been really good about notifying us if they have been exposed (to COVID-19) in their workplace,” Hack said.